 The securing system works hand-in-hand with the compartment design to hold the laptop in place, ensuring that it doesn't move.
 Adjustable Velcro straps, like those found on the Osprey Flapjack, seemed to work best.
 Others incorporated an open top design, which confined the range of motion inside the backpack, but would not keep the computer stable in its position.
 Most of the bags had no securing system at all, meaning you'd better be very careful to set your bag down upright and gently, or pay the possible price.

-The final critical feature is where the laptop storage compartment is located within the pack.
+The final critical feature is the location of the laptop storage compartment within the pack.
 All the models we tested place the laptop next to the back, thereby using the back support to double as laptop support and padding.
-The North Face Borealis offers a well padded yet firm back support which we liked and earned this pack an 8 out of 10 in laptop protection.
+The North Face Borealis offers a well-padded yet firm back support which we liked and earned this pack an 8 out of 10 in laptop protection.
 Having the laptop against the back also minimizes movement if the computer is the only thing in the bag.
-However, a critical feature of these specialty backpacks is having a designated compartment that is suspended above the bottom of the bag, so that when the bag is put on the ground, there is no impact to the computer.
+However, a critical feature of these specialty backpacks is a designated compartment that is suspended above the bottom of the bag, so that when the bag is on the ground, there is no impact on the computer.
 Not all bags in our test group included this.

 Equally as important is whether the back support is rigid enough to absorb the blow of the bag being put on the ground.
 Some of the packs that featured suspended compartments were lacking this element, thus nullifying the advantages of the suspension design.
 In a few of the tested bags, the side edges or top corner, of the laptop were located much too close to the edges or zippers of the bags, where there was no padding, making the computer vulnerable to an impact from the side or top.